nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 ---

-TODO: Replace all params$runsheet with the variable you decide to use
-TODO: Replace /# indicators for published files with putting them in **bold** instead

 # General processing overview with example commands

 > Exact processing commands for specific datasets that have been released are provided with their processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).